Category — Classes

 en Papillote

 This is the salmon and spinach recipe that I was talking about in yesterday’s post.
 I’ve corrected two items from the original recipe – which I enjoyed at the Ballymaloe Cookery School.
-The first change being the enormous amount of spinach the recipe called for.
-I’ve reduced it from 2-pounds to 8-ounces.
+The first change was the enormous amount of spinach the recipe called for.
+I’ve reduced it from 2-pounds to 8 ounces.
 If you make this dish you will be amazed to think that 2 pounds could have ever been used!

 I’d already cut out the 16 parchment circles I needed for a cooking class, so I went ahead a struggled through by using them … along with about 60 paper clips to hold the parcels together!